MohanSaiPandeti/SBI-nexus/README.md

 ##  Contributions

-This project is currently being developed as part of the **SBI Hackathon @ GFF 2026**.
+This project is currently being developed as part of the **SBI Hackathon @ Global Fintech Fest 2026**.

 Suggestions, feedback, and discussions are welcome.